DCAN-Labs/cdni-brain/docs/brainswipes.md

     - available

         - Whether the dataset is open to the public.
 New users will see studies with ‘true’ by default.
 Any study with ‘false’ will require Globus authorization.
+        - Changing this after creating a study will only modify the permissions of new users.
+To modify old users' permissions run `modifyUsers.js` in the tools folder.

     - datasets